cjungmann/bash_patterns/README.md

     used by **grep**.

 - **useful** includes several functions that are useful for making BASH applications.
-As I write this, I have only included a smallist set of functions.
-I expect this file will grow.
+The [useful README](README_useful.md) includes explanations of some functions and concepts.

 - **indirect_arrays** is an exploration of indirect access to an array in the global scope of the program.
 Requires